 - 1. A decision reached by a hearing board or a sanction imposed by a Student Conduct Officer may be appealed by respondents to the Chief Conduct Officer within five (5) school days of notification of the decision.
 Such appeals shall be in writing and shall be delivered to the Chief Conduct Officer or his or her designee. - 2.
 The Chief Conduct Officer may act as the Appellate Body or assign the case to an Appellate Body of his or her choosing. - 3.
 An appeal is not a re-hearing of a matter to establish fact and therefore shall be limited to review of the verbatim record of the initial hearing and supporting documents, except as required to explain the basis of new information.
 The basis for an appeal shall be for one of the following purposes: - a.
-To determine whether the original hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and present information that the Student Code was violated, and giving the respondent student reasonable opportunity to prepare and to present a rebuttal of those allegations. - b.
+To determine whether the original hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and present information that the Student Code was violated, and giving the respondent student reasonable opportunity to prepare and to present a rebuttal of those allegations.

+- b.
 To determine whether the decision reached regarding the respondent was based on actual information, that is whether facts in the case were sufficient to establish that a violation of the Student Code occurred. - c.
-To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed, as well as, other substantiated considerations which may have also had a bearing on sanctions such as, but not limited to, past Student Code violations.
+To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed, as well as, other substantiated considerations which may have also had a bearing on sanctions such as, but not limited to, past Student Code violations. - d.

-- d.
 To consider new information sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing. - 4.
 If an appeal is upheld by the Appellate Body, the body may review the case and recommend action to the Chief Conduct Officer, or recommend to the Chief Conduct Officer that the matter be remanded to the original student conduct body and/or Student Conduct Officer for re-opening of the hearing to allow reconsideration of the original determination and/or sanction(s). - 5.
 Should an Appellate Body choose to review a case, without recommending that it be remanded to its original student conduct body and/or conduct Officer, the resulting action taken by the Appellate Body, if any, must be presented to the Chief conduct Officer in the form of a recommendation.
 The recommendation of the Appellate body shall be considered by the Chief Conduct Officer in determining and imposing final sanctions.
-Final decision of the Appellate Body and/or the Chief Conduct Officer acting as the appellate body will be reviewed and approved by the Vice President for Enrollment Services and Dean of Students.
 The decision is then final and binding. - 6.
 Appeals by a respondent student may not result in more severe sanction(s).
 Instead, sanctions shall only be upheld or reduced. - 7.
 Appeals by the complainant may result in sanctions against a respondent being reduced, upheld, or increased.